 The Honeywell Color thermostat is another solid option.
 It’s aesthetically pleasing in your home, and once you link your Honeywell Total Connect Comfort account to Google Home, you can use your voice to adjust the temperature, ask how cool or warm it is in the house and more.
 The Honeywell Color will also provide you with alerts like air filter change reminders and high and low temperature warnings.

 If you want a thermostat that learns and adjusts to your lifestyle, the Nest Learning Thermostat is another great pick.
 It figures out how you like your home temperature settings, and adjusts itself accordingly.
 You can also read the display from across the room.
 If you connect it to Google Home, you can use your voice to make it cooler, warmer, set a specific temperature, and more.

 If you connect yourto Google Assistant, you can do more than just switch the lights on and off.
 You can also ask Google if you left the lights on, adjust dimming, change colors in certain rooms, sync your lights, and set scenes (like “concentrate” or “tropical twilight”).
-You have a variety of Hue options to choose from including light strips, individual bulbs, white bulbs, and multicolor bulbs.
-Keep in mind, unless you get a starter kit (which includes everything you need), you’ll need to buy a bridge.
+You have a variety of Hue options to choose from including , , , and .
+Keep in mind, unless you get a (which includes everything you need), you’ll also need to buy a .

 Or you could stick with Google’s own Nest devices.
-Theis a reliable indoor cam device that’s great for simple surveillance and guaranteed to work with Home/Nest.
-There are also outdoor versions of this cam if you want to expand your security options.
+Theis a reliable indoor cam that’s great for simple surveillance and guaranteed to work with Home/Nest.
+There are also of this camera if you want to expand your security options.
 Or you could combine security and door monitoring with the , Google’s latest security doorbell that lets you check who’s at the door and when you get a package.